Khash (dish): In the South Caucasus

 In the medieval Armenian medical textbook Relief of Fevers (1184), khash was described as a dish with healing properties, e.g., against snuffle.
 It was recommended to eat it while drinking wine.
 In case of ailment, khash from the legs of a yeanling (lamb or kid) was advised.

 Armenian khash is prepared using boiled cow or sheep parts such as the head, feet, and stomach (tripe).
-Typically consumed early in the morning during the winter season, it is served with garlic, radish and lavash.
+Typically consumed early in the morning during the winter season, it is served with garlic, salt, black pepper and lavash.
 In Armenia and the rest of the South Caucasus, khash is often seen as food to be consumed after a party, as it is known to be consumed during battle hangovers (especially by men) and eaten with a "hair of the dog" vodka chaser.